-The Internal 32kHz System Oscillator is also a fully integrated RC oscillator with a typical frequency of 32kHz at a full voltage range, requiring no external components for its implementation.
+The Internal 32kHz System Oscillator is also a fully integrated RC oscillator with a typical frequency of 32kHz at 5V, requiring no external components for its implementation.
 Device trimming during the manufacturing process and the inclusion of internal frequency compensation circuits are used to ensure that the influence of the power supply voltage, temperature and process variations on the oscillation frequency are minimised.